OlafHaag/substance-mipmaps-exporter/README.md

 This plugin aims to work around that issue.
 It does so by writing out the textures to an intermediate file format and then uses crunch (modified by [Unity-Technologies](https://github.com/Unity-Technologies/crunch/tree/unity)) to convert to dds.
 It's therefore a simple GUI wrapper for crunch.
+See it in action: https://youtu.be/T8MZ-Wr7OiM

+## Installation
+Download the latest release from the [release page](https://github.com/OlafHaag/substance-mipmaps-exporter/releases) (expand the *Assets* dropdown and download the *.sdplugin* file.
+In Substance Designer's top-bar menu go to *Tools->Plugin Manager...*.
+In the dialog choose *INSTALL...*.
+Browse to the file you just downloaded.
+If necessary, activate the *LOADED* checkbox.
+When you open a graph view the new plugin icon appears.

 ## Planned Features
 - Support custom MIP levels.
 You can set your network up to change the output depending on the graph's resolution (see example folder).